 Our readers often ask us “What is your favorite Camino?”.
 These kinds of questions are always difficult to answer but after walking seven different Camino routes over the last two years we have got our favorites.
 We liked different Camino routes for different reasons, some for the breathtaking scenery, some for being off the beaten track, some for offering great cultural experience and so on every Camino has something special.

 We do a lot of hiking in the mountains and the Primitivo was the closest you can get on the Camino to real hiking.
 The Portuguese Camino was a great experience because you get to walk through two countries; Portugal and Spain and if you choose the Coastal Route you walk next to the ocean.

-As for the scenery on the Camino Francés, I really enjoyed the very beginning of the walk, the mountain part from St.Jean Pied de Port to Pamplona as well as the part from Astorga to Molinaseca and the walk to O Cebreiro.
+As for the scenery on the French Camino, I really enjoyed the very beginning of the walk, the mountain part from St.Jean Pied de Port to Pamplona as well as the part from Astorga to Molinaseca and the walk to O Cebreiro.
 I really enjoy walking in the mountains.
 As for the famous Meseta a long stretch between Burgos and Astorga through plains and fields I’m not a big fan of this kind of scenery.
 This part reminded me of some stages of the Portuguese Camino from Lisbon and the Via de la Plata.
 I know many pilgrims enjoy this particular part but for me, it got quite monotonous after a couple of days.

 Another reason in favor of choosing the French Camino is social life you never alone, it’s easy to find a company or a friend to walk with or just to talk in the evening.
 I walked this Camino alone and definitely was never bored or lonely.

 Will I be lonely if I walk the Camino alone?